API + MCP Guide

 approve_validation— you always see the cost estimate atpreview_completebefore anything is billed.
 If your balance is insufficient,approve_validationreturns aninsufficient_balanceerror with the required amount.

-Refine the config
+Refine the table

 before approving by calling

-refine_config(conversation_id, session_id,
+refine_table(conversation_id, session_id,

 "Use SEC filings as the primary source for revenue.
 Require exact match for ticker symbols.")